5 Questions Your Couples Therapist Must Ask Before You Get Divorced

 Here are 5 questions your couples therapist absolutely must ask before you get divorced:

-1. Do both of you want the marriage to work
+1. Do both of you want the marriage to work?

 When you're experiencing problems in your relationship, this is the first and most important question to ask.
 As a divorce coach myself, let me tell you that attending couples therapy or a couples counseling session doesn't automatically mean both parties want the marriage to work.
 While most couples who come in for therapy do want to better their relationships, not all couples do.
 Sometimes one partner comes in to appease the other or let them down easy, in the shelter of a therapist's office.
-Often, they haven't told their partner that they really want to end the relationship.
+Often, they haven't told their partner that they want to end the relationship.

 Advertisement